 Kentucky law requires that only a Kentucky Certified Water Well Driller may construct, repair or plug a water well.
-The Directory of Certified Drillers is available on the Division of Water's Groundwater Section's Web page or by calling the Division of Water.
+The Directory of Certified Drillers is available on the Division of Water's groundwater Web page or by calling the Division of Water.